Rhinology Online promotes transparency in all our policies and processes, and upholds the highest ethical standards in medical research in our field.

 Please refer to the reporting guidelines from the EQUATOR Network, to enable readers of your article to properly evaluate your methods and results and come to their own conclusions.

-Clinical trials should be reported according to CONSORT guidelines.
+Clinical trials and randomized trials should be reported according to CONSORT guidelines.

 Authorship and contributorship